 Then, throw in that the majority of the foods have Spanish labels and asking folks for help also requires Spanish.
 In the end, we muddled our way through it with the little bit of Spanish I know and the help of Google Translate.

 But the best part of the day was the cab ride back.
-I learned from Jackie at Panama Relocation Tours that you never get into a taxi without asking how much it’ll cost first or you could be subjected to the gringo tax.
+Never get into a taxi without asking how much it’ll cost first or you could be subjected to the gringo tax.

 Me (doing the best I can with Spanish): ¿Cuánto cuesta a Valle Escondido?
 [How much to Valle Escondido?]